kiondaga/content/README.md

-# content
+# Kiondaga Brand Content
-✉️ Content and attachments for websites and emails
+✉️ Content, attachments, and resources for web and email references